Reading Time: 4 minutes

 My name is Jill and I am a distance runner, I often joke that it takes me 3 miles just to warm up.
-I live with my husband of 13 years, 2-year-old daughter and our boxer pup, JadeTheBoxer.
+I live with my husband, our daughter and our boxer dog, JadeTheBoxer.
 Professionally I am a web worker, my official title is “Director of Web Services”.
 I’ll decline to say specifically where I work on the blog.
 I am certified as a running coach with the Road Runners Club of America (RRCA) and coached 4 seasons for Team Challenge, the endurance fundraising branch of the Crohn’s and Colitis Foundation of America.
 (Stopped when I got pregnant.)

 I started blogging in 2001 with a personal blog.
 I started this site in 2008 to share my passion for running and health with others and it has evolved into my main online presence.
 I love testing new running, fitness and health products and often write reviews of them on this site.
 (Some products are sent to me by the company, some are things I’ve purchased myself.)